MagicPush/cli-toolkit/docs/features-manual.md

 After command-line parameters are processed, `Parametizer::run()` returns an instance of `CliRequest`.
 Then you can read the parsed parameters' values from that request object via `getParam()` method.

-Though, initially parsed values are always rendered as strings.
+Though, initially parsed values are always rendered as strings (flags only - as booleans).
 And usually you would like to cast those to more appropriate data types.
 You can do it by a standard way like `(int) $request->getParam('cycles-count')` or via the special helper methods:

 ```php
 $request = Parametizer::newConfig()